owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 subset of the constructs and rules from music theory, and incrementally expand that model to meet our needs.

+Our first step is to define the goals of our project.
+I have asked my musician friends on Facebook what they think is the most important traits of a sight-reading exercise.
+The following is a list based on my own evaluation, and their responses, in order of importance.

+1. Rythmic variation
+1. Pitch variation
+1. Common rythmic patterns
+1. Rests
+1. Interesting pitch variations (melodies, scales, patterns)
+1. Key signatures, modes, accidentals
+1. Parameterized difficulty
+1. Playback (generate a MIDI or WAV file)
+1. Odd time signatures

+In this post we will work with points 1-3.
+I hope this series will be able to cover most or all of the aspects in the list.

-Our first step is to define a goal, a piece of music that exhibits the elements and patterns we want in a generated sight-reading exercise.
+As a complement to the prioritized list, we will look at a piece of music that exhibits the elements and patterns we want in a generated sight-reading exercise.
 [Score 1](#score-1) is a four-measure melody I wrote by hand.
 In my personal taste this melody does not sound random or generated, it is musical.
+We will use it as an inspiration and long-term goal for our music-generator project.

 {% lilypond A hand-written melodious sight reading exercise. %}
 \relative {